 Taussig Cancer Center is the hub for Cleveland Clinic Cancer Center.
 With locations throughout Northern Ohio and in Weston, Florida, Cleveland Clinic Cancer Center provides comprehensive care for patients with cancer.
 Our multidisciplinary cancer programs are designed to streamline care and improve patient outcomes.
 Cleveland Clinic Cancer Center provides a range of services to patients including clinical trials and internationally-recognized cancer research efforts ensuring patients have access to the latest advances in cancer treatment, as well as a range of support programs helping patients navigate the challenges associated with a cancer diagnosis.
 Cleveland Clinic is recognized in the U.S. and throughout the world for its expertise and care.

 “Taussig Cancer Center creates a seamless, personalized experience for patients,”

-- Brian J. Bolwell, MD, FACP, Chairman of Cleveland Clinic’s Taussig Cancer Institute.
+- Brian J. Bolwell, MD, FACP, former Chairman of Cleveland Clinic’s Taussig Cancer Institute.

 A deeper look reveals a facility designed expressly to improve patient outcomes through a collaborative, multidisciplinary approach to cancer care.
-The new multidisciplinary cancer building, with 126 exam rooms and 98 treatment rooms, aims to incorporate all services under one roof.
+The multidisciplinary cancer building, with 126 exam rooms and 98 treatment rooms, incorporates all services under one roof.